 Describe an overview of the administration of the HCR-20 V3

-Describe structured professional judgement (SPJ) guidelines for the Assessment and management of risk for general violence
+Describe structured professional judgment (SPJ) guidelines for the assessment and management of risk for general violence

-Describe the rating, formulation, and conceptualization of risk for violence for Case #7
+Describe the rating, formulation, and conceptualization of risk for violence for the case

 Stephen D. Hart, PhD

 Dr. Stephen D. Hart obtained BA, MA, and Ph.D. degrees in psychology at the University of British Columbia.
 He has been on faculty in the Department of Psychology at Simon Fraser University since 1990 and has held the rank of Professor since 2001.
 He also served as a Visiting Professor in the Facult...